merly-ai/MPCC-Universal/README.md

 ## Installation Instructions

-Universal installation instructions for non-Windows environments can be found below.
+MPCC’s installation instructions for various operating systems are listed below.
+If you previously installed MP-CodeCheck without a product key, but now have one, it is safe to run the MerlyInstaller again to register MPCC.

 If you encounter any trouble with these steps, please contact support@merly.ai for assistance.

+### Linux, MacOS

-For your universal setup in all non-Windows environments, go to the Command Line Interface (CLI) and execute the following command:
+Launch the command line interface (CLI) and execute the following command:

 ```
   /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/merly-ai/MPCC-Universal/main/install.sh)"